AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

 ## Development Best Practices {#development-best-practices}

-Before using Cloud Manager, it is advisable to understand some best practices for setting up project and configuring webserver or dispather configuration.
+Before using [!UICONTROL Cloud Manager], it is advisable to understand some best practices for setting up project and configuring webserver or dispather configuration.

 ### Project Set Up {#project-set-up}

-Your projects must adhere to some criteria in order to work with Cloud Manager.
+Your projects must adhere to some criteria in order to work with [!UICONTROL Cloud Manager].

-Follow the best practices for setting up project in Cloud Manager:
+Follow the best practices for setting up project in [!UICONTROL Cloud Manager]:

 * The only build tool provided and supported is Apache Maven.
 Apache Maven 3.3.9 is installed.
 * Builds run in a Linux environment in a Docker container as the root user.